Why Documentation Is Crucial in Co-Parenting—And How to Do It

 The parenting time schedule should be established by your parenting plan, but sometimes it needs adjusting.
 Other times, it just goes haywire.
 Make sure your calendar includes your personal commitments that affect parenting time, your child’s school schedule, and your child’s extracurriculars.
 Get all calendar changes in writing from both parents.

-If you use a co-parenting app like OurFamilyWizard, the calendar feature will automatically track every change request through the Trade/Swap tool.
-A trade can be accepted, declined, or ignored until it’s automatically declined—either way, it’s logged.
+If you use a co-parenting app like OurFamilyWizard, the calendar feature will automatically track every change request through the schedule change request tool.
+A schedule change can be accepted, declined, or ignored until it’s automatically declined—either way, it’s logged.

 (The color-coded calendar also lays out your parenting schedule using a pre-made template or a template that you design.
 You don’t have to manually write in every date and every changeover.)